 As a former journalist and public relations (PR) professional, I was drawn to qualitative research methods because of my background in interviewing and writing.
 I used ATLAS.ti for my own master’s research on international comparative education policy – conducting a semi-inductive content analysis of newspaper archives, expert interviews, evaluation reports, websites, and other artifacts on the origin of Teach For Australia.

-While I am passionate about education, I am interested in many different social science research topics and disciplines.
+While I am passionate about education, and enjoy working in health services research, I am interested in many different social science research topics and disciplines.
 I am always eager to learn more about clients’ research methods and subject-matters and I thrive on brainstorming creative ways to use the QDA software to get at the heart of fascinating research questions.

 I have a basic understanding of quantitative methods as well (using SPSS and Excel), and am interested in mixed, comparative, and fuzzy set logic research approaches.